Georges Laraque once turned down a McDonald’s franchise when he played for the Habs - Dose.ca

 – BPM Sports (@BPMSportsRadio) November 21, 2025

-According to the former NHL tough guy, he doesn't understand why an athlete would associate himself with a fast-food chain like McDonald's.
+The former strongman mentioned that it was David Ettedgui who found him a McDonald's franchise.
+He didn't even hesitate to turn it down.

-It doesn't make sense for an athlete to endorse poutine, in Laraque's words.
+It's also worth noting that Laraque has never earned a large salary in his career (although he has earned a very good one).
+The idea of having his own McDonald's goes far beyond a good extra income.
+It's clearly a matter of principle.
+The principle is that an athlete who needs to be in the best possible shape to perform should be associated with a fast-food chain.

-Of course, he takes a jab at Samuel Montembeault, but he's also talking about Jeff Petry.
+Obviously, he's throwing a little arrow at Samuel Montembeault, but he's also talking about Jeff Petry.
 The right-handed defenseman announced his smoked-meat poutine during the 2015-16 season, and it (really) didn't go well for the latter (16 points in 51 games).

 Georges also mentioned that Petry was eventually traded (a few years later).
 Can we expect the same for Monty?
 There aren't really any concrete links to a Habs player announcing his poutine at McDonald's, but it does make you wonder.